White Oak

 Quercus alba

-Oak — White (Quercus alba) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–80 ft tall and 50–80 ft wide, and needs low to medium water.
-Develops iron chlorosis in our alkaline soils — leaves yellow with green veins, then decline.
+White Oak (Quercus alba) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 50–80 ft tall and 50–80 ft wide, slow-growing, needs low to medium water, and prefers full sun.
+Develops iron chlorosis in our alkaline soils, leaves yellow with green veins, then decline.

 Photos